Eveything you need to know about sending and receving Interac e-Transfers and how to deal with errors if you make a mistake.

 First inducted as a Canadian province in 1886, the city is named after Captain George Vancouver.
 A large portion of the city is bordered by warm sandy beaches, the majority of which are free to visit.
 It’s also where the annual Vancouver International Film Festival is held, which one of the largest film festivals in North America.
 In addition, Vancouver is the birthplace of many notable film and television stars, such as Seth Rogen, Cobie Smulders, Ryan Reynolds, and Michael J. Fox.

 - You have to have perfect credit to get approved for a loan.
-There are countless lenders out there who offer loan approval for credit-constrained Canadians.
+There are countless lenders in Vancouver and Canada, in general, who offer loan approval for credit-constrained Canadians.
 However, those with lower credit scores sometimes receive a higher interest rate, which can affect the overall cost of a loan, so keep this in mind before you apply.

 - Only banks and other traditional financial institutions provide loans.
 Not anymore.
 In recent years, more and more companies have come to realize that consumers are fed up with how banks operate and that many are now turning to alternative lending sources for their credit products.